 Plans Underway for Future of Pi Deuteron

+It gives us great pleasure to announce the Mighty Proud capital campaign to renovate 1540 Louisiana.
+Early commitments from the Pi Deuteron Chapter, graduates, parents, and friends total $1.75 million.
 Graduates who came before us provided the tradition that each of us built upon.
 We were given the opportunity to join Pi Deuteron and be a part of a special brotherhood and tradition.
-This is the one chance in our lives to repay what Fiji at KU provided us.
+This is the one chance in our lives to repay what FIJI at KU provided us.
 Those of us who enjoyed the brotherhood, camaraderie, and support of our Chapter will forever owe a debt of gratitude for that unique experience.
 Now is the time to join us and provide the same wonderful experience to a new generation of Pi Deuts.
 We seek additional support from dedicated and loyal brothers to reach our $3.5 million fundraising goal.